Satwik-4/connect-wallet/README.md

-# This code when implemented allows you to connect to differnt wallets:
+# This code when implemented allows you to connect to different wallets:

 ### MetaMask
 ### Coinbase Wallet